Learn to Sail with TRIYA

 What Next?

-You may wish to advance to the Teams Racing program if you gain confidence in your ability to sail.
-You may also be satisfied with just sailing.
-Wonderful.
+You may wish to advance to the Teams Racing programme if you gain confidence in your ability to sail.

 Teams racing: Is a highlight of 420 Inter-secondary Schools Sailing and is a main focus of TRIYA.
-You will be able to get into this very soon after LTS with an experienced skipper.
-Teams racing training happens on weekdays , Wednesdays, after school too.
-Local regattas with college teams are held annually before a National Championship near the end of April.
+This option is available very soon after LTS with an experienced skipper.
+Teams racing training happens on Wednesdays after school and local regattas with college teams are held annually before a National Championship near the end of April.

-Fleet Racing: Competent sailors can join a fleet racing program that runs through the winter.
+Fleet Racing: Competent sailors can join a fleet racing programme that runs through the winter.
 The aim is to ready the sailors for competition in a National level.

 However, once you have done LTS you can go sail at any club around the area.
 Ask a coach about what club you can join and how.